trueos/trueos-docs/trueos-handbook/install.rst

 In |trueos|, the BSD boot loader is the preferred and default boot loader, as it provides native support for ZFS boot environments.

+..
+TODO confirm if the system utilities menu is still used in the TrueOS installer.

 .. index:: using system utilities menu
 .. _Using the System Utilities Menu:

 Using the System Utilities Menu
 -------------------------------

-Choose the :guilabel:`utility` option in the main menu of the graphical installer shown in the :ref:`TrueOS® Installation Menu <install15>` to open the screen shown in :numref:`Figure %s <util1>`.
+The System Utilities menu is available from the "Emergency Shell" icon (see :ref:`insico`) in the various |trueos| installer screens.
+Once opened, you'll see the menu shown in :numref:`Figure %s <util1>`.

+..
+TODO update screenshot once fixgrub option is removed.

 .. _util1: